informationvulture/pagecredible/README.md

 ## Todos
 I wish to use Python to get webpages and do some analysis.
 For the UI, I wish to use JavaScript to make it look professional.

+## Future ideas
+I hope that this app will be able to visually display pages.